bidallei/PythonUdemyCourse/README.md

 # PythonUdemyCourse
-Curso de Python, por Ardit Sulce en Udemy
+Exercises based on the Python course by Ardit Sulce, hosted on Udemy